wxWidgets/wxWidgets/docs/doxygen/overviews/install.md

     $ git clone --recurse-submodules https://github.com/wxWidgets/wxWidgets.git

-Alternatively, you can download the sources from the [downloads page][1].
+Alternatively, you can download the sources from the [downloads page][].
 Please note that all the source archives in different formats (ZIP, 7z, tar.bz2) contain the same files, but use different line ending formats: Unix ("LF") for the latter one and DOS ("CR LF") for the two other ones, and it is usually preferable to choose the format corresponding to the current platform.
 When downloading the sources with DOS ends of lines, prefer 7z format for much smaller file size.

 ### Selecting the build system